Lip Fillers London.

 The patented technology allows JUVÉDERM® dermal filler to integrate into the tissue under the skin, to help give volume to your lips ( fuller lips ) but in an absolutely natural way – whether you’re smiling, laughing or frowning.

-A lot of people think ALL lip filler products and Lip enhancement treatment techniques are same.
+A lot of people think ALL lip filler products and Lip enhancement treatment techniques are the same.
 NO!!! there are numerous brands of dermal fillers and they have very different properties.
-Some fillers last longer, or look more soft and natural, in the lips than other types of dermal fillers.
+Some fillers last longer, or look more soft and natural, on the lips than other types of dermal fillers.
 Some lip fillers may feel ‘fake’ or unnatural, whereas quality fillers are known to feel softer and more natural.
 We at London Lip Clinic only use the leading brand of lip filler and inject lips using the latest techniques.
 Plus, we greatly believe and adopt the “less is more” motto.
 Hence it is very important to know HOW MUCH is TOO MUCH when it comes to lip filler injections.